Public Safety Department

 Obstacles Facing College Students

 Students often have difficulty recognizing verbal and emotional abuse, or do not have enough experience in relationships to know that the abusive behavior is not normal or healthy.
 College students may feel trapped by the social networks and closed environment of many campuses.
 Away from home for the first time, students can become isolated from their personal support network and resources for help.
-Students that seek legal protection may also find themselves with few options if their state does not allow victims who are dating their abuser to obtain civil protection orders (also known as restraining orders).
+Students who seek legal protection may also find themselves with few options if their state does not allow victims who are dating their abuser to obtain civil protection orders (also known as restraining orders).

 Sexual Assault on Campus